BA. (Psych) (Uni.Syd), Grad. Dip. Sci. (Psych) (Uni Syd), M. Coun., MAPS

-As a Psychologist, Counsellor and Coach, John specialises in what is termed ‘Mindfulness and Wisdom based Cognitive Behavioural Therapy’ (MWB-CBT) for a variety of issues and illnesses, especially working through the experience of cancer.
+As a Psychologist, Counsellor and Coach, John specialises in what is termed ‘Mindfulness and Wisdom based Cognitive Behavioural Therapy’ (MWB-CBT) for a variety of issues and illnesses.

-John teaches Mindfulness and Wisdom based Meditation courses, classes, workshops and retreats as well as providing clinical Supervision for Psychologists, Intern Psychologists, Counsellors, and other health Care Professionals.
+John teaches Mindfulness and Wisdom based Meditation courses, classes, workshops and retreats as well as providing Supervision for Psychologists, Counsellors, other health Care Professionals and Corporate Professionals.

-John is a Nationally registered Psychologist, Mindfulness Meditation Teacher, and the Director of WELL-AWARE-NESS Psychology.
+John is an Australian – Nationally Registered Psychologist, Mindfulness Meditation Teacher, and the Director of WELL-AWARE-NESS Psychology.
 To his work John brings almost 40 years of continuous personal practice in Mindfulness and Mindfulness based Meditations.
-For over 10 years John was a Buddhist monk (named ‘Javano’) of the Theravada Tradition, living and practising in Forest Monasteries in Australia; in North East Thailand as a student of the well known Meditation Master Ajahn Chah; and in England and Europe with the senior Western disciples of Ajahn Chah.
+For over 10 years John was a Buddhist monk of the Theravada Tradition, living and practising in Forest Monasteries in Australia; in North East Thailand as a student of the well-known Meditation Master Ajahn Chah; and in England and Europe with the senior Western disciples of Ajahn Chah.

 John remains one of the youngest Australians and ‘Westerners ever to take ordination into Buddhist monastic life.
 John reports experiencing a deep yearning for Truth and Freedom that became a profound calling to a life of mindfulness, wisdom and peace.
 In taking monastic ordination in Sydney at the age of 17, John experienced a ‘coming home’ to fulfill a journey that he felt he had started at another time and in another place!